 Access business-critical information

 Microsoft Azure is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
 It provides:

 Software is licensed on a subscription basis and is centrally hosted.
 A connected device and browser are all users need to access and use the software.

 Platform as a Service (PaaS)

 Develop, run and manage applications without the complexity of building and maintaining the infrastructure.

 Infrastructure as a Service (IaaS)

-An instant computing infrastructure, provisioned and managed over the internet.
+Instead of putting up your own on-premise infrastructure, you get an instant computing infrastructure provisioned and managed over the internet.

 Sage on Azure